Public health officials have reported that face masks are one of the most effective tools we currently have to limit the spread of COVID-19

 According to the Colorado Department of Public Health and Environment, research shows that people who have no symptoms can spread COVID-19.
 Wearing a non-medical face mask helps minimize the spread of the virus.
-The department recommends that everyone wear a mask when in public.

 Most of us aren't used to wearing masks, so it's normal to have questions.
 Let's dive into the answers to some key questions about proper mask protocol.

 Where can I get a cloth face mask?
 How can I make one?

 Unless you're front-line personnel, a DIY cloth mask is probably all you need.
 That helps reserve N95 respirators for healthcare workers and first responders.

 Many employers are providing masks, if possible; if yours doesn't, you can consider making your own.